Skip to content

-How to install and manage packages in Linux with RPM
+How to Install and Manage Packages in Linux with RPM

 RPM or Red Hat Package Manager is the default package management solution for Linux distributions based on Red Hat Linux.
 It’s a pretty useful way to easily install, upgrade, and un-install packages on Linux machines.
 I remember the days when every Linux package had to be compiled.
 Let’s see how to perform some basic tasks with RPM.